Natural bacterium isolated from mushroom crop residue converts plant-based material to butanol directly.

 The fermentation process is simple, and no complicated pre-treatment or genetic modification of the microorganisms is required.
 When cellulose is added, the bacterium simply digests it to produce butanol as the main product.

-Moving forward, the research team will continue to optimise the performance of the TG57 strain, and further engineer it to enhance biobutanol ratio and yield using molecular genetic tools.
+Moving forward, the research team will continue to optimize the performance of the TG57 strain, and further engineer it to enhance biobutanol ratio and yield using molecular genetic tools.

 The team published the findings of the study in the scientific journal Science Advances on 23 March 2018.